Subclass 188 Significant Investor Stream

 - Finance, insurance, or passive investment

-The above serves to but scratch the surface of the regulatory requirements governing the composition of one’s VCPE.
+The above serves to merely scratch the surface of the regulatory requirements governing the composition of one’s VCPE.
 Whilst many popular investment options are precluded as investees, the regulations do not necessarily require high risk investments.
 It is again a matter for one’s fund manager to discuss how best to mitigate risk within the confines of the above regulations.

 With the assistance of a skilled fund manager and the careful stewardship of the same, the VCPE component need not constitute a $500,000 write-off.
 Rather, it is pivotal that one secures the highest quality financial services, in addition to the best migration advice, in order to mitigate the risk of investment loss whilst maximising prospects of a successful visa outcome.